 Hassan directed Malaysia’s first animation film, Silat Lagenda which has since impacted the animation industry in the country.
 Silat Lagenda was honoured with a Special Award for First Animated Feature Film in Malaysia at the 1998 Malaysia Film festival.

-Hassan has written at least 84 academic articles and presented these in Malaysia and other overseas countries, including Bali, Bandung, Berlin, Hong Kong, Jogjakarta, London, Singapore and Tokyo.
-He has also successfully published his papers in major international book publications, film magazines, and academic journals.
+Hassan has written at least 84 academic articles and presented these in Malaysia and overseas such as in Bali, Bandung, Berlin, Hong Kong, Jogjakarta, London, Singapore and Tokyo.
+He has also successfully published his papers in major international book publications, film magazines and academic journals.

-From 2000 to today, Hassan is a researcher on early Malaysian cinema, a creative writer, actor, author, and film critic.
+From 2000 till today, Hassan is a researcher on early Malaysian cinema, a creative writer, actor, author and film critic.
 Currently, he is also a jury member for film and animation festivals in Malaysia and several overseas countries.
 He is currently working on the history of Filem Negara Malaysia with plans to write on Visual Storytelling for Film and Animation.